philip-amortila/twitter_update/README.md

 Twitter searching web application with some data visualization and sentiment analysis

 ## Installation
-Make sure MongoDB is installed and mongod is running on port 27017
+Make sure MongoDB is installed and mongod is running on port 27017.
+Then:
 ```
 git clone git@github.com:philip-amortila/twitter_update.git
 npm install